To get estimated car insurance costs right now for your ZIP code and preferred coverage level, use the car insurance cost calculator below.

 If you have enough violations or accidents, you can become uninsurable according to some car insurance companies’ underwriting rules.
 For example, some insurers reject anyone with four or more chargeable accidents in three years, or more than three DUIs in seven years, or more than 15 points on the driver’s motor vehicle record.

-In general, a minor violation such as a speeding ticket can boost your rates 20 percent to 40 percent.
-You may not be surcharged for the actual ticket, but will lose your good-driver discount.
-If you have a major violation like a DUI, your rates can go up 100 percent or more.
+In general, a minor violation such as a speeding ticket can boost your rates, on average, by 20 percent to 43 percent.
+If you have a major violation like a DUI, your rates can go up 80 percent or more.
 The more risk you appear to be to your auto insurer, the more you will pay.
 That’s why it’s important to how to check your driving record and fix any errors.

 How much does my commute matter?